lindaprotocol/documentation-en/docs/glossary.md

 **Feelimit**

-When the user triggers or create the contract, this is used to set the usage limit of the Energy consumption got from burning TRX or staking TRX, Energy got from staking TRX will be used first.
+When the user triggers or create the contract, this is used to set the usage limit of the Energy consumption got from burning LIND or staking LIND, Energy got from staking LIND will be used first.

 **CallValue**

-When the user triggers or create the contract, this can be used to send TRX to the contract.
+When the user triggers or create the contract, this can be used to send LIND to the contract.

 **consume_user_resource_percent**